ptitSeb/box86/docs/COMPILE.md

 Note about devices with Tegra X1 and newer.

-NVIDIA doesn't provide armhf libraries for their GPU drivers at this moment.
-There is no special variable to compile it for them, as it would be misleading for many people.
+NVIDIA doesn't provide armhf libraries for their GPU drivers at this time.
+There is no special variable to compile box86 for them, as it would be misleading to many people.
 If you still want to use it wihout GPU acceleration, building it with RPI4 configuration should work just fine.
 Installation of Mesa can break the NVIDIA driver, so the safest option is to use a chroot environment.

 ----